 What is septorhinoplasty?

-New York facial plastic surgeon Lee Ann M. Klausner, MD says the ideal candidate for this procedure is someone who may complain of symptoms of nasal obstruction from one or both nasal passages, resulting in breathing issues.
+New York facial plastic surgeon Lee Ann M. Klausner, MD says the ideal candidate for a septorhinoplasty is someone who may complain of symptoms of nasal obstruction from one or both nasal passages, resulting in breathing issues.
 “Sometimes, when the septum bends to the right or left nasal passage, people will notice they don’t breathe well from one nasal passage or from both,” she explains.
 “Sometimes a crooked septum might be causing the patient to experience recurrent sinus infections.
-Other candidates are individuals who have a crooked nose from birth or acquired from nasal trauma.”
+Other candidates for septorhinoplasty are individuals who have a crooked nose from birth or acquired from nasal trauma.”
 With a nasal injury, the septum can become deviated and block the airway and breathing, adds Palo Alto, CA facial plastic surgeon Jill L. Hessler, MD.
-If only the internal part of the nose is being operated on for this purpose, the procedure is a septoplasty.
+If only the internal part of the nose is being operated on for this purpose, the operation is a septoplasty.

 What is the difference between septorhinoplasty and rhinoplasty?

-This depends on many factors, including the patient’s lifestyle, health status and age (nose surgeries are very popular with the younger set, after the nose stops growing in the mid-to-late teens).
+This depends on many factors, including the patient’s lifestyle, health status and age.
+Nose surgeries are very popular with the younger set, after the nose stops growing in the mid-to-late teens.
 “Many students—high school and college—choose to repair their deviated septum or have their rhinoplasty over their summer break,” says Dr. Hessler.
 “It allows them time to heal and not miss school.
 It also helps draw less attention to the fact that they had surgery.”

 What type of anesthesia is required for a septorhinoplasty?